Echo Lumena® Implementation from Manual Gel

 Three dedicated blood bankers staff during the day shift and two more in the evening and night shifts using manual gel testing with two ID MTS Gel stations found it hard to meet the 60-minutes turnaround time for blood type and screens for STAT orders.
 As a consequence, the rest of the hospital experienced delays in blood availability for patients.
 Most cases for antibody identification workups were sent to a reference laboratory due to the workload.
 The laboratory decided to automate blood bank testing.

-To address the staff shortages and manage the workload, the laboratory chose the Echo Lumena®, with a fast turn-aroundtime for type and screen and the smallest instrument footprint, allowing redundancy.
+To address the staff shortages and manage the workload, the laboratory chose the Echo Lumena®, the fastest turn-aroundtime on the market for type and screen and the smallest instrument footprint, allowing redundancy.
 The dynamic scheduling of the Echo Lumena allows ordering different tests and not affecting STAT samples’ turnaround time (TAT).
-Capital Region Health Medical Center automated up to 95% of its testing with the Echo Lumena’s extensive test menu, including Type and Screen, antibody identification panels, Panels, Weak D, DAT, Crossmatching, Antigen typing, Donor Unit Confirmations, and Pediatric and Neonatal testing.
-Additionally, ImmuLINK® offered remote review capabilities and centralised data management with a single user interface for all Immucor instruments.
-Units are interfaced now with a regular interface but they are considering implementing ImmuLINK as the facility plans to purchase a free-standing NEO Iris® analyser.
+Capital Region Health Medical Center automated up to 95% percent of its testing with the Echo Lumena’s extensive test menu, including Type and Screen, antibody identification panels, Panels, Weak D, DAT, Crossmatching, Antigen typing, Donor Unit Confirmations, and Pediatric and Neonatal testing.
+Additionally, ImmuLINK® offered remote review capabilities and centralized data management with a single user interface for all Immucor instruments.
+Units are interfaced now with a regular interface but they are considering implementing ImmuLINK as the facility plans to purchase a free-standing NEO Iris® analyzer.
 All samples for validation were implemented in the routine blood bank workflow, and all discrepancies were compared and resolved using secondary methodologies – gel and tube.
 In summary, automating with the Echo Lumena resulted in meeting turnaround time requirements.
 All STAT TAT for Type and Screen were reported at 95-97% within 60 min.
 The facility extensively uses Donor Antigen typing keeping 10 E-K- PRBCs in inventory at all times to support patients with the most common antibodies anti-E and anti-K based on Capital Region Health Medical Center patient population studies.